Reaching Agreement in Competitive Microbial Systems: Preliminaries and Model

-In this work we analyze a specific two-resource protocol with two competing cell types: the \emph{mutual annihilation protocol}.
+In this work we analyze a specific multiple-resource protocol with two competing cell types, the \emph{mutual annihilation protocol}.
 The protocol is exemplary for interference competition between two bacteria types $A$ and $B$.
-While this protocol can be seen as an instance of naturally occurring direct attacks between $A$ and $B$, such a protocol also lend itself to be implemented in a system of synthetic bacteria.
-For example, a setup where the two bacterial types carry a plasmid that is lethal if introduced within the other bacterial type via conjugation upon contact.
+While this protocol can be seen as an instance of naturally occurring direct attacks between $A$ and $B$, such a protocol also lends itself to be implemented in a system of synthetic bacteria.
+For a proof-of-principle design for engineered direct competition, assume the two types of \emph{E. coli}, $A$ and $B$, are engineered to transfer small circular DNA in the form of plasmids upon contact into the receiving cell, a process known as bacterial conjugation \cite{thomas2005mechanisms}.
+Further, we assume that the plasmids are designed such that their presence leads to the death of the receiving \emph{E. coli} if it is of a different type.
+We call this protocol the mutual annihilation protocol.